builderscon/octav/README.md

 * Administrators can register "organizers"
 * Organizers can create/update/delete "conferences"
-* Organizers can register "venues" (which has one ore more "rooms")
+* Organizers can register "venues" (which has one or more "rooms")
 * Speakers can register themselves ("speakers")
 * Speakers can submit talk proposals ("sessions").
 Proposals can be either hidden or visible.
 If hidden, we need a "make schedule visible" button
 * Organizers can accept/reject talk proposals